Monstro33/FirstAide/frontend/public/markdown/Unconcious/UnconciousInfant/rescueBreathingInfant.md

 - Place your hand near her nose and mouth to see if you feel any breath.
 - If you don't, lean your head down close to the infant’s mouth and feel for breath on your cheek and listen for any inhales or exhales.

-- If the infant is breathing adequately, GO TO
+- If the infant is breathing adequately:

 [Go to Recovery Position](/instructions/0/0/14)